Temporarily Not in Service.

 Highlights

-Be amazed by the first church of the Byzantine Empire.
+- Be amazed by the first church of the Byzantine Empire.

-Feel the 19th century architecture.
+- Feel the 19th-century architecture.

 Includes

-Guided Entry to Hagia Irene Museum.
+- Hosted Entry to Hagia Irene Museum

 For this amazing experience and more, Buy Your Pass Now!
 Istanbul Tourist Pass® is here to make your Istanbul trip an unforgettable experience!